 This is a border we have not yet reached, let alone crossed.
 We are not about to either.
 Whether or when we will cross it seems to be a threshold issue.
 Dispute resolution by algorithms will require of algorithms something which, as of today, they do not seem to master.
 Nowadays algorithms can help us find, sort and structure dispute-relevant data, and fast, and perhaps they can help us predict the probability of case outcomes too.
 Algorithms are tools.
 To become resolvers, algorithms must be capable of comprehending both the facts of a dispute and the rules applicable to it completely, and of applying one to the other.
 This sounds easier (I am not saying: easy) with a view to litigation and arbitration, at least where the rules applicable are those of the law.
 It sounds more difficult in view of mediation, where the rules applicable may not be defined so clearly and may comprise fuzzy things like ‘appropriate interests’ or ‘context’.

 In short, algorithms must be much smarter than they are today.
 Will they ever be smart enough for this?
 A few rule this out categorically while others think it is possible.
-Yet others believe that in addition to a high degree of artificial intelligence, which might be feasible, it would require artificial consciousness, which was not contrivable.
+Personally, I believe that in addition to a high degree of artificial intelligence, which might be feasible, it would require artificial consciousness, which was not contrivable.

-Seeing how calculable many of us are, objectively (whether we like it or not) I am not so sure about the consciousness requirement.
+But who knows?
+Seeing how calculable many of us are, objectively (whether we like it or not) perhaps I’m wrong about the consciousness requirement.
 It may prick our pride, but on the whole our needs and wants as well as our manners are pretty predictable and describable.
 Let us assume, therefore, that an algorithm will not require consciousness to be a dispute resolver.
 Let us stay with the smartness of algorithms and assume that the border to the smart enough will be crossed someday.
 Who is going to take algorithms there?
 Why, their creators of course: coders.

 Lawrence Lessig has coined the phrase that in cyberspace code is law.
 He was referring to code as the architecture of cyberspace and of its increased importance as a regulator, compared to the importance of law as a regulator in physical space.
 In the same vein he was talking about coders as the (sometimes short-sighted) lawmakers of cyberspace, but not as the creators of algorithms, our cohabitees in cyberspace.
 Nevertheless, algorithms are the brainchildren of coders.
 Thus, whether an algorithm will be capable of comprehending the facts of a dispute and the rules applicable to it, and of applying one to the other, depends at the outset on its maker.